Hugh Binning: Personal life

 who was a minister in the parish of Bothwell, Scotland, and sister of Hugh M'Kell, a minister in Edinburgh.
 Binning was born on his father's estate in Dalvennan.
 The family owned other lands in the parishes of Straiton and Colmonell as well as Maybole in Carrick.

 A precocious child, Binning was admitted to the study of philosophy at the University of Glasgow at age thirteen.
 Binning has been described as "an extraordinary instance of precocious learning and genius."

 In 1645, James Dalrymple, 1st Viscount of Stair, who was Hugh's master (primary professor) in the study of philosophy, announced he was retiring from the University of Glasgow.
 Dalrymple was afterward President of the Court of Session, and Viscount Stair.
 After a national search for a replacement on the faculty, three men were selected to compete for the position.
 Binning was one of those selected, but was at a disadvantage because of his extreme youth and because he was not of noble birth.
 However, he had strong support from the existing faculty, who suggested that the candidates speak extemporaneously on any topic of the candidate's choice.
 After hearing Hugh speak, the other candidates withdrew, making Hugh a regent and professor of philosophy, while he was still 18 years old.

 On 7 February 1648, (at the age of 21) Hugh was appointed an Advocate before the Court of Sessions (an attorney).
 In the same year, he married Barbara Simpson (sometimes called Mary), daughter of James Simpson a minister in Ireland.
 Their son, John, was born in 1650.

 Binning became a minister on 25 October 1649.
 As minister of Govan, he was the successor of William Wilkie.
 His ordination took place on 8 January 1649, when Mr David Dickson, one of the theological professors at the College of Glasgow, and author of Therapeutica Sacra, presided.
 He was ordained in January, at the age of 22, holding his regency until 14 May that year.
 At that time Govan was a separate town rather than part of Glasgow.

-Hugh died around September 1653 and was buried in the churchyard of Govan, where Patrick Gillespie, then principal of the University of Glasgow, ordered a monument inscribed in Latin, roughly translated:
+Binning died around September 1653 and was buried in the churchyard of Govan, where Patrick Gillespie, then principal of the University of Glasgow, ordered a monument inscribed in Latin, roughly translated:

 Here lies Mr. Hugh Binning, a man distinguished for his piety and eloquence, learned in philology, philosophy, and theology, a Prelate, faithful to the Gospel, and finally an excellent preacher.
 In the middle of a series of events, he was taken at the age of 26, in the year of our Lord 1653.
 Alive, he changed the society of his own land because he walked with God.
 And if you wish to make other inquires, the rest should keep silence, since neither you nor the marble can comprehend it.